 Tactically, on every front, Daley tried to match King’s organizational efforts often by simply buying off King’s allies.

 When King filled the International Amphitheatre on South Halsted Street with 12,000 Black celebrities and supporters on March 12, 1966 for a rally, Daley led 70,000 marchers and 350,000 spectators down State Street in the St. Patrick’s Day parade a few days later.

 After the SCLC took a supra-legal action to seize a dilapidated tenement building, Daley limited his response which left King to deal with all the legal and public relations headaches.

 King was not naïve about his own position.
 He did not want the Chicago Freedom Movement to become politicized.
 Daley had a mayoral primary in February 1967— he was running unopposed for a fourth four-year term.
-Some King allies in Chicago wanted an opposition candidate to coalesce around the Chicago Freedom Movement and run against the Boss mayor.
+Some King allies in Chicago wanted an opposition candidate to Boss Daley, something that had never materialized to that point, and coalesce around the Chicago Freedom Movement to run against the mayor.

 King refused the idea.
 Despite the political leeway, Daley worked continuously in 1966 to limit and even sideline King’s efforts in Chicago.
 King’s hope that the Irish-American big city northern mayor would risk or trade political power for King’s agenda of social justice and civil rights on behalf of the city’s African-Americans —historically a full third of the population —was mostly dashed in 1966.